Sizing a Column‑Partitioned Table

 Column‑partitioned tables have similar space usage as a table with row partitioning except for the impact of compression.

-A container can only hold values of rows that have the same internal partition number and hash bucket value.
+A container can only hold values of rows that have either the same internal partition number and hash bucket value (for PI or NoPI tables and join indexes) or hash value (for PI tables and join indexes).
 The potentially increased size is because of the increased number of physical rows and the overhead of the row header for each physical row.
 It is far more common for a column-partitioned table to be smaller, and often significantly so, than a table that is not column‑partitioned if COLUMN format is used for narrow column partitions and the table is not over‑partitioned because of the reduced number of physical rows and autocompression.

 Use the following general procedure to size a column‑partitioned table.